theory/justatheory/content/post/past/culture/good-at-doing-things.md

 Some areas are responsible for certain functions.
 Motor and sensory areas are bands that go over the brain.
 Mapping of functional areas finds that they're not the same size as parts of the body for which they control function.
-From brain’s point of view, body is huge hands, large face, not much of anything else.
+From brain's point of view, body is huge hands, large face, not much of anything else.

 ### Way of Thinking About Things Brains Do

-Functions are in neurological “nuggets.”
+Functions are in neurological "nuggets."
 Communicate with other areas through neural networks.
 Brains need functioning nuggets and networks to work properly.

 What happens when you read: